 A rollover crash can be a terrifying experience.
 However, taking the right steps during and after the crash can help you to minimize the damage.

-If you feel like your vehicle is starting to roll, take your hands off the steering wheel and cross your arms over your chest.
+If your vehicle starts to roll, take your hands off the steering wheel and cross your arms over your chest.
 Take your feet off the pedals to reduce the risk of broken ankles.
 Once the vehicle has come to a stop, try to stay as calm as possible.
 Everyone in the vehicle should be checked for injuries.
 If there are injuries, call 911 immediately.